- Pleasanton Water

 Variable or consumption-based charges change from bill to bill based on the amount of water used, measured in hundred cubic feet (CCFs).
 Pleasanton has two variable charges: Zone 7 variable charges related to water supply purchases from Zone 7 and City variable charges related to the City’s water delivery to customers.
 Typical variable costs include the volume of water purchased, energy expenses to pump and move water through the system, water treatment, operations and maintenance, regulatory compliance such as testing and monitoring, and conservation programs.

-What changes has the City proposed making to its existing water rate structure?
+What changes has the City made to its water rate structure?

 How will these rate changes affect my bill?